cartermp/CorvallisTransitForWindows/README.md

 - Seeing the route your selected and all of its stops as pins on the map

-- Toast Notification for expected arrival of selected route to selected stop
+- Flyout with ETA for a route on a stop

 - Walking directions to selected stop (via Maps app)